-Further to that the said submission cannot be taken into consideration in as much as the interfered with and the parties are directed to also appear before the Court below on awards in terms with the observations made hereinabove as well as the judgments of the
+27. In view of the above, both the orders dated 07.06.2018 as well as 09.10.2018 are interfered with and the parties are directed to also appear before the Court below on 18.12.2021 and the Executing Court is directed to proceed with the execution and the said awards in terms with the observations made hereinabove as well as the judgments of the Supreme Court quoted hereinabove.